darrenburns/o4t/README.md

 ## Usage

 Run `o4t` via the command line.

 Exit with <kbd>Esc</kbd>.
-Start typing to immediately launch into a new typing session.
+Start typing the words on screen to immediately start a typing test.
+Press <kbd>Tab</kbd> to reset the test and pause.

 ### Configuration